Who are we?

 There are at present a wide variety of activities related to the Trust’s four main purposes that are carried out by the FHT and its members:

 Conservation.
-This involves on the ground activities such as tree clearance on nationally important lichen beds, tree planting and care on other parts of the land, encouraging conservation grazing of ponies, new pond maintenance and bird box erection as well as activities such as promoting integrated land management with landowners and bringing people’s attention to important documents such as the Findhorn Dunes Trust Lichen Survey, FHT Baseline Fungal Survey Nov 2020, Findhorn Hinterland bryophyte survey Oct 2020, Mosses Findhorn and the Local Biodiversity Action Plan 2020-2025.
+This involves on the ground activities such as scrub clearance on nationally important lichen beds, tree planting and care on other parts of the land, encouraging conservation grazing of ponies, new pond maintenance and bird box erection as well as activities such as promoting integrated land management with landowners and bringing people’s attention to important documents such as the Findhorn Dunes Trust Lichen Survey, FHT Baseline Fungal Survey Nov 2020, Findhorn Hinterland bryophyte survey Oct 2020, Mosses Findhorn and the Local Biodiversity Action Plan 2020-2025.
 Refer to additional LBAP documents to view Appendices 1-4 and Appendix 5.

 Education.
 The FHT encourages groups ranging from school groups of all ages, adults with learning difficulties, courses held by the Findhorn Foundation etc to use the land for different educational purposes.
 It also has a small apiary and hands-on learning of the art of beekeeping is offered.
 A demonstration Edible Woodland Garden has been developed and members regularly meet to look after this and have a social time.
 Regular talks and public events are put on to promote different aspects of the Charities educational work.